 - To record your CPR/First Aid activities in your online PD Log, please use the College Accreditation Number found on the Statement of Participation.

-- The general statement can only be used for live CPR/First Aid Programs from an accredited provider (St. John Ambulance, Red Cross, or Heart and Stroke).
+- The general statement can only be used for live CPR/First Aid Programs from an accredited provider.

 PRIOR TO APPLYING to the College FOR AUTHORITY TO INJECT:

-Members who wish to apply for authority to inject, must have current certification in CPR Level C (or HCP) and Emergency or Standard First Aid from an in-person training program that is recognized as an approved first aid training agency/program/provider by the Workplace Safety and Health (WSH) Branch of the Manitoba government.
+Members who wish to apply for authority to inject, must have current certification in CPR Level C (or HCP) and Emergency/Basic or Standard/Intermediate First Aid from an in-person training program that is recognized as an approved first aid training agency/program/provider by the Workplace Safety and Health (WSH) Branch of the Manitoba government.

 For more information on applying for authority to inject, please see the Expanded Scope of Practice: Applications and Information webpage.